• Engineer and cameras

 High-Definition and Ultra-HD Recording

 Cameras now offer crystal-clear video quality, ensuring that every detail is captured.
 This is particularly useful for identifying individuals or license plates.
+Understanding the different types of CCTV cameras available is essential for matching the right resolution to specific environmental needs, such as wide-angle lenses for car parks versus zoom capabilities for point-of-sale areas.

 Night Vision and Low-Light Performance